 Medical definitions and explanations can be extremely complicated.
 Your doctor should explain the recommended operation to you in language you can understand.
 Ask them to detail all the steps and give examples of successful recovery.

-Operations can solve a variety of issues: They can repair injuries, end pain, and remove cancerous tissues or failed organs.
+Operations can solve a variety of issues: They can repair injuries, end pain, or remove cancerous tissues or failed organs.
 Surgeries can also be exploratory.
 Ask your doctor about the specifics of your surgery: Why is it recommended?
 What is the goal of undergoing the surgery?

 Surgery is not always the only answer.
 Some medical conditions can be treated with lifestyle changes, medicine, or other various alternatives instead.
 Ask your doctor to identify and explain alternatives, including the pros and cons of each approach.

 The benefits of the surgery—and how long they will last—are a significant factor in whether the procedure is worth the risks.
 Ask your doctor about expected long-term and short-term benefits as well as the likelihood of receiving them.